osmandapp/web/main/docs/user/search/search-poi.md

 - The [Search button](../widgets/map-buttons.md#search) on the map application screen.
 - Go to the main Android *Menu → Search → Address tab → Coordinates Search*.
 - When preparing to start a route, tap *Navigation → Set destination → Search field → Address tab → Coordinates Search*.
-- configure map - show poi overlay - search
+- *Configure map → Show poi overlay → Search*

 ## How to use